Skip to main content

 Editor's bottom line

-The Samsung Galaxy A15 is the right choice for tech-comfortable seniors who want a mainstream smartphone rather than a specialized senior device, and who need the flexibility to use any carrier.
-It is not as immediately intuitive as the Jitterbug Smart4, and its emergency features require setup.
-But for the right senior — one with Android experience or willing family support — it delivers a complete smartphone experience at a price that represents genuine value.
+The Samsung Galaxy A15 is the right choice for a tech-comfortable senior who wants a mainstream smartphone and the freedom to use any carrier.
+It is not as immediately intuitive as the Jitterbug Smart4 and its safety features need setup, but for the right buyer it delivers a complete phone at genuine value.

 — Marian Cole, Senior Editor · BestPhonesForSeniors editorial team